- UCAS course code

 - web-based study

-- clinical practice placements in the NHS.
+- clinical practice placements with a service provider, such as the NHS

 Master's-level study in the fourth year will allow for more student choice and for a more personalised and student-led approach, predominantly taking the form of independent or small group learning.